wiljanslofstra/nectar/README.md

 # Default is port 3000.
 To start on another port:
 # PORT=8000 node ./build/server.js
 ```

+> ⚠️ If you're gonna host this project publicly, you might want to add some sort
+> of authentication in front of this app.
+Maybe some HTTP basic auth or IP allow list.

 `POST` to `127.0.0.1:3000/sync` with a config JSON.
 For example: